Valentine’s Day Gift Idea

 The bottom of the template has a small curve cut out.
-This is to accomodate the curvature of the pot bottom.
+This is to accommodate the curvature of the pot bottom.
 Line up the curve on the bottom of the template with the bottom of your pot.
 Attach using glue a bit at a time.
 Continue a little bit at a time until the curved section is attached.
-You will still have the wrapping portion at the front to attaching.
+You will still have the wrapping portion at the front to attach.

 As the cardstock is quite thick and stiff you need to fold the cardstock around the pot making sure not to crinkle the paper.
 Once you have the cardstock wrapped around the flower pot you can then do back and redo the process, but this time you glue the front edges of the wrapper to the pot and attach it.

 This is what the first corner looks like.

 Once the first side is folded, continue folding and bending the second side of the paper.
 Overlap the fronts as shown.

 Once both sides are folded, and the paper is smooth, glue the front flaps to the plant pot.

 Valentine’s Day Gift Idea Embellishments

 Pull out a foot of twine and adhere it to the back center of the plant pot using hot glue.

 Then wrap the twine around the flower pot twice.
 Tie a pretty bow in the front and glue it in place.

 I then glued a small pink button to the top of the paper overlap, using hot glue.